12 May 2020

 An Introduction to Programming in Emacs Lisp – beautifully written by Robert J. Chassell

 Note that these guides refer to the Emacs keystrokes.
-I hope to edit the latter for Spacemacs and post it here soon.
+I hope to edit the latter for Spacemacs and post it here sometime.

 Copyright © 2016 Christopher J Poor.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.